Back to Learn

 The Role of Diversified Funds

+A large position in a broad market fund is structurally different from a large position in a single stock.
 Total market ETFs, S&P 500 funds, and global index funds contain hundreds or thousands of underlying holdings, spreading risk internally.

 Single stocks or narrow sector ETFs have no internal diversification — company-specific risk is fully borne by the investor.